 The #1 concern for most customers is the cost-effectiveness of the services they order.
-The #2 is how long it will take, and the #3 is how to reduce shipping costs.
-We think that you are familiar with at least a point above, as you’ve probably ordered something from the Web before.
+The second is how long it will take, and the third is how to reduce shipping costs.
+You’ve probably ordered something from the Web before, so you are familiar with these topics.
 While the demand for intermodal freight transport ramps up, many businesses and private individuals aren’t aware of it.
 If you’re looking for how to optimize your shipping processes and make them more efficient, we’re here to help.
 In this blog, we’re focusing on understanding the notion of intermodal freight transport and its benefits.

 What Is Intermodal Freight Transport